Integralist/integralist.co.uk/content/posts/go-interfaces.md

 }
 ```

-Now you can define a function that will accept that object, as long as it fulfils the `Foo` interface, like so:
+Now you can define a function that will accept that object, as long as it fulfils the `Fooer` interface, like so:

 ```go
 func doStuffWith(thing Foo)